GhostsonAcid/AudioClipboard/README.md

 > - Lock state. (-Although unlocking all internal 'child' regions is probably a good move, so when Uncombine is used on the parent/compound region, child regions don't immediately, awkwardly 'snap back' to some former position.)
 > - Original region layering (i.e. "layering index" info).

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I would like AudioClipboard to handle combined/compound regions with the utmost confidence.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although it's not strictly a priority for me personally, I would still like AudioClipboard to handle combined/compound regions with the utmost confidence.
 But until those Ardour-side bugs are resolved, there is little more I can improve upon. (-Much direct, XML (.ardour) file parsing was implemented to scan for most of those data fields.
-For now this works 'okay', -but not _all_ of the time.
+For now this works _okay,_ -but not _all_ of the time.
 At the end of the day, direct XML scanning is considered by me to be a temporary, hacky solution to the Ardour deficiencies at hand.)

 -----------------------------------------------------------------------------------------------------------------------------